Living organisms are made up of cells .

 It is used to obtain an electrocardiogram (ECG).
 ECG is a graphical representation of the electrical activity of the heart during a cardiac cycle.

-To obtain a standard ECGa patient is connected to the machine with three electrical leads (one to each
+To obtain a standard ECGa patient is connected to the machine with three electrical leads (one to eachwrist and to the left ankle) that continuously monitor the heart activity.

 we will talk only about a standard ECG.